fcBIM/gruppe38/Assignments/Assignment 4/README.md

 - This tool is targeting the BIMrole level 2 - Analyst.

 ## Brief summary
-We have created a script that is able to extract materials within a IfcMaterialLayer and match it, by creating a Bag Of Word matrix vector query, to run a cosine similarity check, which in the end will give the user five suggestions to match the specific IfcMaterialLayer with the material from the environmental data.
-This can potentially lead to an automatization for creating LCI lists for a full building LCA.
+Our script can extract materials within an IfcMaterialLayer and match it with environmental data, by creating a Bag Of Word matrix, to run a cosine similarity check.
+In the end five materials will be suggested to the specific IfcMaterialLayer.